Exelon Patch 5 Transdermal patch

 If your Exelon Patch falls off

-If your Exelon Patch falls off, apply a new patch for the rest of the day.
+If your Exelon Patch falls off, apply a new patch to the same site for the rest of the 24 hours.
 Replace this patch the next day at the same time as usual.

 Do not re-apply the used patch.
 Applying a new patch ensures that your body keeps getting the medicine it needs.

 If you think that you or anyone else may have accidentally applied more than one Exelon Patch at a time or swallowed a patch, immediately telephone your doctor or the Poisons Information Centre (telephone number 13 11 26), or go to Accident and Emergency at your nearest hospital.
 Do this even if there are no signs of discomfort or poisoning.

 Keep the telephone numbers for these places handy.

 Because of the way this medicine is used, an intentional overdose is unlikely.

 Applying more than one patch or swallowing a patch may cause

 - high or low blood pressure

 - hallucinations (hearing or seeing things that are not there)